Haftarat Eikev—Isaiah: Trust in the Darkness

 And is there no power in me to save?
 (Isaiah 50:2)

-What if their god, their father, had not been defeated when the Babylonian army captured Jerusalem?
-What if God really had planned the exile to punish them, as Jeremiah kept prophesying during the siege, but now the punishment was over and God missed the Israelites?
-What if their father, their god, really was powerful enough to rescue them and take them home to Zion?
+What if the “children of Zion” only thought their god, their father, had been defeated when the Babylonian army destroyed Jerusalem?
+What if God had actually planned the exile to punish them, as Jeremiah kept prophesying during the siege?
+Now that the punishment was over, did God miss the people of Judah?

 If both parents, God and Zion, are yearning for them, then the Israelites in Babylon might start yearning for God and Zion again.